 256-bit Encryption

-By contacting customer support, I was able to find some information, though.
+By contacting customer support, we were able to find some information, though.
 For example, I found that Opera VPN uses 256-bit AES encryption to secure your connection, which is great.
 I mean, this is the highest level of encryption that a user can get.

 Even the US government and military use this type of encryption to protect important and confidential data.
-Although I’m sure they use a whole lot more, the same way I’m sure that Opera VPN uses NOTHING more.
+Although we’re sure they use a whole lot more, the same way we’re sure that Opera VPN uses nothing more.

 Being a browser-based service, it doesn’t pair encryption with a protocol.
 This means that you can’t choose from OpenVPN, IKEv2, WireGuard, etc, etc. Not to mention that a kill switch doesn’t back up this encryption.